chrisbeckett/cg-jira-connector/README.md

 Run **git clone https://github.com/chrisbeckett/cg-jira-connector.git**

+## Jira pre-requisites

+- Create a user in Jira for CloudGuard to create tickets (a service account, if you will).
+Give it a sensible name like "CloudGuard" or something equally as witty
+- The documentation for this is at https://confluence.atlassian.com/adminjiraserver/create-edit-or-remove-a-user-938847025.html
+- Login as the CloudGuard service account user and create an API token, giving it a sensible name.
+Write this value down, it's not repeated!
+- API tokens are minted at https://id.atlassian.com/manage-profile/security/api-tokens

 ## Deploying the Azure Function

 Click the "Deploy to Azure" button and fill out the deployment form